nmadd/AC3.3/homeworks/week03/README.md

-Inside that handler, use the special JavaScript variable `window.innerWidth` and add an `if` statement so that if the window width is greater than 500, select the element with ID `frame`, [remove the class](https://api.jquery.com/removeclass/) `small` from it, and [add the class](https://api.jquery.com/addclass/) `big`.
-(You can do this on one line by chaining together your class modifieers.)
+Inside that handler, use the special JavaScript variable `window.innerWidth` and add an `if` statement so that if the window width is greater than 500, select the DOM element with ID `frame`, [remove the class](https://api.jquery.com/removeclass/) `small` from it, and [add the class](https://api.jquery.com/addclass/) `big`.
+(You can do this on one line by chaining together your class modifiers.)
 Otherwise (i.e., if the window is *less* than 500), select the element with ID `frame`, but now [remove the class](https://api.jquery.com/removeclass/) `big` from it, and [add